 Quitclaims aren’t a good approach for a traditional real estate sale where a buyer is dropping a large amount of money on an unfamiliar home.
-But, when it comes to property from your parents, siblings or other members of la familia, it’s pretty straightforward.
-The theory is that the risk is lower if you know both the grantor and the property pretty well.
+But, when it comes to property from your parents, siblings or other members of your family, it’s pretty straightforward.
+There’s a lower risk if you know both the grantor and the property pretty well.

 What’s the Difference Between a Quitclaim Deed and a Warranty Deed?

 Promises, promises, promises.
 Calvin Harris, Sam Smith and Christopher Willams make a lot of them, but quitclaim deeds don’t.